City Treasurer's Office

 The mission of the City Treasurer's Office is to provide knowledgeable and courteous customer assistance for residents, businesses and visitors, and to implement the most current information technology available.

 The City Treasurer's Office serves as the focal point for all collections,deposits and disbursements of receipts for the City on a daily basis.
 The major function of the department is the tax billing and collections.
 Taxes generate the largest portion of the revenue for the City.
 The Treasurer's Office serves as the City's Passport Acceptance Facility.
-Applications only accepted from 8 am - 2 pm, Monday - Friday at this location.
+Applications accepted only by appointment, call 248.524.3333.
 Check or money order must be submitted with application.
 Other fees may be paid by check or cash only.
 Passport Acceptance Facility will be closed from February 1 - 22, 2016; August 11 - September 9, 2016; and December 7, 2016 through January 6, 2017.

 Automatic Bill Payment for Water/Sewer Bills

 Customers can authorize the City of Troy to automatically withdraw water/sewer payments electronically from a customer's checking or savings account on the due date.
 Customers receive the quarterly bill in advance before the payment is deducted.
 No checks...no postage...no late payments...no hassles.
 Automatic Bill Payment is free and easy to use.

 Automatic Water/Sewer Bill Payment FAQ's, Enrollment Form and Sign up for Paperless Water/Sewer Bills

 Mail Water Bill Payments to: City of Troy - Water, PO Box 554743, Detroit MI 48255-4743

 General Tax Bill Information